botpress/botpress/README.md

 ## Vision & Mission

 Botpress is on mission to make bots ubiquitous and profitable for everybody.
-At Botpress, we think that using close source building tools like ChatFuel is not the right way to build awesome and powerful chatbots.
-To be able to create something **great**, it's important to have full control over your chatbots ant it's exactly what Botpress offers you!
+At Botpress, we think that using closed-source tools like ChatFuel is not the right approach to building awesome and powerful bots.
+To be able to create something **great**, it's important to have full control of your tools and to leverage the community efforts as much as possible.

-## Target audience
+## Initial target audience

-Botpress is at an early stage and we are looking for **node developers** to build new modules, create chatbots and help the community to build something that will be **huge**...
-Over time, everyone will benefits to have a powerful open-source tool that helps to build easily and quickly chatbots by using a wide variety of specialized modules.
+Botpress is at an early stage and we are looking for **nodejs developers** to build new modules, create chatbots and help the community to build something that will be **huge**...
+Over time, everyone will benefit from having a powerful open-source ecosystem, with a wide variety of specialized modules.

+If you are not a programmer or that this is your first bot, please consider using [Chatfuel](https://chatfuel.com/), [FlowXO](https://flowxo.com/) or [Motion.ai](motion.ai), these are great tools we recommend for begineers and for non-coders.

 ## Installation